-- C1.1 Creation of a new residential neighbourhood on the parts of the site no longer required for healthcare, supported by small scale convenience retail facilities. - C1.2 Continue to make provision for new healthcare uses within the area to be retained by the NHS Trust. - C1.3 Creation of a 'green infrastructure' pedestrian link through the site to form a safe and accessible route between the Arboretum and Bass's Recreation Ground.
+C1.1 Creation of a new residential neighbourhood on the parts of the site no longer required for healthcare, supported by small scale convenience retail facilities.

+C1.2 Continue to make provision for new healthcare uses within the area to be retained by the NHS Trust.

+C1.3 Creation of a 'green infrastructure' pedestrian link through the site to form a safe and accessible route between the Arboretum and Bass's Recreation Ground.

-- C1.4 The regeneration of the Derbyshire Royal Infirmary should exhibit exemplary architectural quality and create a strong "statement of place".
-The scheme should exhibit the following characteristics: - Creation of an attractive and cohesive frontage that takes account of the special townscape quality of London Road. - Development will be expected to be at a high density that takes into account the existing quality of the environment and the setting of existing buildings of architectural and/or historic importance.
+C1.4 The regeneration of the Derbyshire Royal Infirmary should exhibit exemplary architectural quality and create a strong "statement of place".
+The scheme should exhibit the following characteristics:

+- Creation of an attractive and cohesive frontage that takes account of the special townscape quality of London Road. - Development will be expected to be at a high density that takes into account a range of factors including in particular the need to create a high quality living environment, market demand, deliverability account, the existing quality of the environment and the setting of existing buildings of architectural and/or historic importance. - Development takes account of the important architectural and historic features identified in C1.5

-- C1.5 Retention, and where appropriate, sympathetic conversion of important architectural buildings and features of historic importance, in line with existing Development Plan policies, including: - Buildings within the Hartington Street Conservation Area and their settings; - The listed Wilderslowe House and curtilage; - The listed wall, railings and statues; - The locally listed original infirmary buildings;
+C1.5 Retention, and where appropriate, sympathetic conversion of important architectural buildings and features of historic importance, in line with existing Development Plan policies, including:

+- ⇒ Buildings within the Hartington Street Conservation Area and their settings; - ⇒ The listed Wilderslowe House and curtilage; - \Rightarrow The listed wall, railings and statues; - ⇒ The locally listed original infirmary buildings;

 Existing 'listed buildings' and 'buildings of local importance' policies will still apply.
-In the case of buildings of local importance, it must be demonstrated that all reasonable alternatives to demolition have been considered and found unrealistic before demolition will be permitted.
+In the case of buildings of local importance, it must be demonstrated that all reasonable alternatives to demolition have been considered and found unrealistic before demolition could be permitted.